-Due to extreme poverty, gender bias towards males and ill health, thousands of orphans in India are given refuge in orphanages and shelter homes run by various non-governmental organizations.
-The children who find themselves living at one of these facilities have often come from tremendously difficult and traumatic circumstances, leaving them distressed and detached from the joys of childhood we so often take for granted.
+Due to extreme poverty, gender bias towards males and ill health, thousands of children in India are given refuge in community-care centers and shelters run by various non-governmental organizations.
+The children who find themselves at one of these facilities have often come from tremendously difficult and traumatic circumstances, leaving them distressed and detached from the joys of childhood we so often take for granted.
 The aim of this wonderful program then is to assist in helping with, and caring for these neglected children, and the assistance of international volunteers is desperately needed.
-Volunteers will participate in the daily routines and can make a great contribution just by being caring and giving the children some much-needed attention.
+Volunteers in India will participate in the daily routines and can make a great contribution just by being caring and giving the children some much-needed attention.
 By being there to offer care and compassion, volunteers are making a huge impact on the lives of these wonderful children.

 Goals of this Project:

 - Provide essential childcare to vulnerable children in Delhi

 - Improve the future prospects of the children in Delhi

 - Give impoverished and vulnerable children quality care, compassion and a sense of hope

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 By taking part in this wonderful program, volunteers will be based at one of several childrens centers in and around the suburbs of Delhi, including Noida and Gurgaon, and will assist by providing care and education to the children.
 Love Volunteers on this project also assist the children with their education by taking extracurricular lessons, assisting with homework and helping with general education on life skills such as personal hygiene.
 Volunteers who stay onsite do not need to travel every day to and from the project, and thus are able to spend more time with the children.